AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingLeftTooEarlyDetectionModel.md

 local numberOfData = 100

-local randomPlayerDataMatrix = TensorL:createRandomUniformTensor({numberOfData, 6}, -100, 100) -- 100 random data with 6 features (including one "bias")
+local randomPlayerDataMatrix = TensorL:createRandomUniformTensor({numberOfData, 5}, -100, 100) -- 100 random data with 6 features.

 local labelDataMatrix = TensorL:createTensor({numberOfData, 1}, 0) -- Making sure that at all values, it predicts zero probability of leaving.